Best Cleaning Tips for Homes With Allergy Sufferers

 How to Keep Your Home Allergen-Free

-Wash Bedding in Hot Water Weekly
+Wash Bedding Weekly in Hot Water

-Bedding is a hotspot for dust mites—a common allergen.
-Wash sheets, pillowcases, and blankets once a week in hot water at 130°F or higher to eliminate mites and remove allergens.
-Use allergen-proof covers on pillows and mattresses to prevent buildup.
+Bedding is a hotspot for dust mites.
+Wash sheets, pillowcases, and blankets weekly in hot water at 130°F or higher to eliminate allergens.

 Reduce Clutter That Collects Dust